yochaigal/cairn/wip/backgrounds/cutpurse.md

 # Cutpurse

-> You live in the grey space between those who have power, and those that don't, with nimble fingers that unburden both the richest merchant and the lowliest guard.
+> You live in the grey space between those who have power, and those that don't.
 You thrive in thick of things, in finding opportunity where others see only chaos.
+With nimble fingers you unburden both the richest merchant and the lowliest guard.

 ## Names